nicklotz/kubeconcepts/public/02-kubernetes-controllers-and-networking.md

 EOF
 ```

-> We haven't yet discussed persistent storage in Kubernetes.
-In this example, the StatefulSet will assign dedicated storage (called a Persistent Volume Claim) to each pod from whatever Storage Class is available to the cluster.
+> **Persistent Volume Claims (PVCs)** request storage from the cluster.
+A **Storage Class** defines what type of storage is available (e.g., SSD, network storage).
+The `local-path` storage class used here provisions storage on the local node's filesystem.

 3. Deploy the MySQL StatefulSet.
 ```